-Anti-Cancer Compounds Enhance Treatment of Cancers That Over-Express COX-2 (RFT-531)
+Anti-Cancer Compounds for Treatment of Cancer and Autoimmune Inflammation (RFT-531)

 - Effective in multiple tumor types - reduced growth rate of tumors by 50% to 70% in mice bearing breast, colon, pancreatic, and lung tumors

 - Preliminary data on combination therapy with conventional chemotherapeutics reflects additional restriction of tumor growth and metastasis

 - Additionally, this targeted strategy can be used for treatment of autoimmune and inflammatory conditions

 This technology has successfully completed laboratory testing with reproducible results.

 This technology is the subject of Issued U.S. patent no. 10,639,313.